 cost: the combination of the direct and indirect construction costs.

 o.
-User Agency: an elected or appointed board, committee or commission, including the Board of Selectmen, School
+User Agency: an elected or appointed board, committee or commission, including the Select Board, School Committee, or other board, committee or commission having responsibility for a building.

-Committee, Library Trustees, Park and Recreation Commission, Memorial Park Trustees, Conservation
+Library Trustees, Park and Recreation Commission, Memorial Park Trustees, Conservation Commission,